gavinchou/gavinchou.github.io/_posts/2019-03-09-initializer_list.md

 ```

 The above code is something more like `(void) a; // avoid unused waring`,
-it can also be written as
+it can also be simply written as

 ```cpp
 std:initializer_list<std::string> {"10", "20"}